davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## What is Consensus?

-The word “consensus” means agreement, usually with the implication that some prior disagreement is now closed, not to be reopened.
+The name “consensus” is an analogy for how people make decisions in the real world.
+In real life, the word “consensus” means agreement, usually with the implication that some prior disagreement is now closed, not to be reopened.
+We seek consensus when we need to make a decision once and for all in order to move forward; once we’ve moved forward, it’s too late to reopen the decision.
+The situation is similar for a network of servers running a consensus algorithm.

-TODO not exactly sure how I want to say it, but basically the goal is to move on.
-You were previously stuck because of a prior disagreement, and by making a decision and refusing to reopen the discussion, you now have a shared agreement you can use to move forward. <-- way too many words here

 ---